bitmovin/bitmovin-dotnet/README.md

 # [![bitmovin](https://cloudfront-prod.bitmovin.com/wp-content/themes/Bitmovin-V-0.1/images/logo3.png)](http://www.bitmovin.com)

-.NET-Client which enables you to seamlessly integrate the Bitmovin API into your existing projects.
+.NET-Client which enables you to seamlessly integrate the [Bitmovin API](https://bitmovin.com/video-infrastructure-service-bitmovin-api/) into your projects.
+Using this API client requires an active account.
+[Sign up for a Bitmovin API key](https://bitmovin.com/bitmovins-video-api/).

+The full [Bitmovin API reference](https://bitmovin.com/encoding-documentation/bitmovin-api/) can be found on our website.

 #NuGet
 NuGet is a extension for Visual Studio which allows you to search for, install, uninstall and update external packages in your projects and solutions.